rizwanshereef/programming-logic-2/README.md

 a.
 Add all the even numbers and check whether the sum is more than 25.
 b.
 Print success and failure messages for all 3 conditions.

-* Write a program which accepts an integer number as input from the user and perform the following conditional checks:
+* Java program which accepts an integer number as input from the user and perform the following conditional checks:
 a.
 Print Tom if the number is odd and exists between 20 to 30
 b.
 Print Jerry, if the number is even and exists between 20 and 30